 6. Cerro Gordo

 Cerro Gordo, Spanish for ‘fat hill’ is one of the most authentic mining ghost towns in California.
 Its roots date back to 1865 when Pablo Flores set up a silver ore mining and smelting point at Buena Vista peak.
 By 1867, more miners began flocking to the area.
 Some businesses were established and in 1868, a proper road was built to the remote area.
 This enabled mule-team wagon trains to transport more of the ore to Los Angeles.

 At its peak, 1,500 people filled the camp and it developed a reputation for lawlessness.
 However, like the other towns listed here, the mine’s production and profitability ultimately fell, and by 1920, Cerro Gordo had only ten miners remaining.
 The site is now a privately owned 336 acre ghost town with you can visit with a reserved booking.

 - Authentic feel of a 19th-century mining town tour.

 Getting to Cerro Gordo: Located 41 miles southeast of Lone Pine off of Highway 395.

 If you get to Cerro Gordo from Lone Pine, you actually pass through Keeler on the way, and it’s definitely worth a stop.
 The town is now a part of the ‘almost’ ghost towns in California, with a human population of 66 and a sad number of abandoned buildings.
 Keeler grew on the shores of Owens Lake in the 1870s as a freight terminal.
 By 1880, a mill was build to process ore from the Cerro Gordo mines and a rail spur was laid to help move the ore.
 Keeler went through several highs and lows because it was tied to Cerro Gordo’s fortunes.
-Ultimately Cerro Gordo dried up and then the nearby lake, which killed the town and drove away most of the residents.
+Ultimately Cerro Gordo dried up and then the nearby lake dried up as well, which killed the town and drove away most of the residents.